swift-dns/swift-endpoint/README.md

 #### Against glibc

-These were performed on a dedicated-cpu-core AMD EPYC-Milan machine from Hetzner, on Ubuntu 24.04.
+These were performed on a dedicated-cpu-core AMD EPYC-Milan VM from Hetzner, on Ubuntu 24.04.

 | IP Type | Operation   | Swift (ns/op) | inet (ns/op) | Speedup |
 | ------- | ----------- | ------------- | ------------ | ------- |